yast/yast.github.io/_posts/2021-03-30-summary-of-20th-hack-week.md

 [sorbet]: https://sorbet.org/ "Sorbet"
 [sorbet-yast]: https://hackweek.suse.com/20/projects/type-check-yast-with-sorbet "Type Check YaST with Sorbet"

-## QDirStat: Finding Files that are Shadowd by a Mount
+## QDirStat: Finding Files that are Shadowed by a Mount

 [QDirStat][qdirstat] is a pretty neat application that helps you to know how your disk space is used, so you can keep your file system clean and tidy.
 Stefan Hundhammer, author and maintainer of